 Directions:

-- Mix in the cooked cavatappi and stir to combine.
+- Mix in cavatappi and stir well.

 Recipe 4: Cavatappi Mac and Cheese with Breadcrumb Topping